Germany's Scholz sees no imminent nuclear deal with Iran

 The German leader said that “a functioning international agreement to limit and monitor the Iranian nuclear program is the right way” to do that.

 But Lapid said that “it is time to move past the failed negotiations with Iran,” which he said can’t and won’t achieve the goal of stopping Iran getting a nuclear weapon.
-He added that he had given Scholz “sensitive and relevant intelligence information on this subject.”
+His office said he also shared intelligence with the German government.

 The United States unilaterally pulled out of the nuclear accord in 2018 under then President Donald Trump and reimposed sanctions on Iran, prompting Tehran to start backing away from the deal’s terms.